-One of the highlights of Glacier National Park is the Going to the Sun Road.
+One of the highlights of Glacier National Park is the Going to the Sun Road located in the heart of Glacier National Park.
 Just the drive is worth going for.
-With winding roads, shear drop-offs and unbelievable views, it’s at the top things to do on many Glacier National Park lists.
+With winding roads, shear drop-offs and innumerable scenic viewpoints, it’s at the top things to do on many Glacier National Park lists and the perfect starting point on your first trip to one of my favorite national parks.

 Not a hiker but not sure what else there is to do in Glacier?
 No problem!
-This post has you covered with the 5 essential stops along the Going to the Sun Road.
+This post has you covered with the 5 essential stops along the Going to the Sun Road with some of the best views.

 But don’t be afraid to pull over if something catches your eye!
-These are the top spots but there is so much more to see along the way.
+These are the best spots but there is so much more to see along the way.

 Lake McDonald

-If you are coming in from the western entrance to Glacier, one of the first stops is Lake McDonald.
-There’s lots of parking here because it is also one of the top places to stay in the park.
+If you are coming in from the western entrance to Glacier, a great place for your first stop is Lake McDonald.
+There’s a large parking lot here because the Lake McDonald lodge is also considered the perfect place to stay in the park.

 The lake itself is the large crystal clear water filled with fish and lots of opportunities to take a swim (in the summer of course, unless your one of those polar bear plunge enthusiasts).